opengeospatial/e-learning/source/wps/text/overview.rst

-CSW - Overview
+wps - Overview
 ======================

 Audience
 --------
-Students that are interested in learning more about standards to search and discover data and services.
+Students that are ...

 Learning Objectives
 -------------------

 At the completion of the module students will be able to:

-- Explain the purpose of CSW
+- Explain what is wps
-- Describe what operations can be performed with CSW
+- Describe what can be done with wps
+- Use wps to ...
+- Use wps to ...